joashgobin/boiler/logs/joashgobin-2025-06-16.md

 - Automatically create migration fscript for creating database for app
 - Use layouts file from current project and trim whitespace from file
 - Automatic migrations using payments.UseMMG and helpers.UseShelf
+- Fixed image optimization by extension and .gitignore generation